angelashen0607/info201finalproject/README.md

 ## Project Description
 - **General data set information:**
-The dataset that we are using is “FIFA 19 complete player dataset” extracted from [Kaggle](https://www.kaggle.com/karangadiya/fifa19/version/4) The dataset includes detailed attributes for every player registered in the latest edition of FIFA 19 database and was posted by Karan Gadiysa, a student at University of Virginia.
+The dataset that we are using is “FIFA 19 complete player dataset” extracted from [Kaggle](https://www.kaggle.com/karangadiya/fifa19/version/4).
+The dataset includes detailed attributes for every player registered in the latest edition of FIFA 19 database and was posted by Karan Gadiysa, a student at University of Virginia.
 The data was gathered from https://sofifa.com/.

 - **Target Audience:**
+There are a wide variety of audiences who might interact with this dataset, ranging from players, coaches, fans, sponsorships, to advertisement companies.
+However, our targeted audience for this project is going to be focused on the coaches.
+The coaches will be able to use this datset to pick out the most valued players with the most potential for their teams in forming stronger teams.

-- **Three questions the data will answer:**
+- **Three or more questions the data will answer:**
-  1)
-  2)
-  3)
+  1) Who is the most valuable goalkeeper?
+  2) What are the correlation between overall score and the value?
+  3) What is the average age of the soccer players?
+  4) What is the average height of the soccer players?
+  5) What are the standard deviations of values/wages?

 ## Technical Description
- - **Reading in data:** we will be reading the data in as a .csv file.
+ - **Reading in data:** We will be reading the data in as a .csv file.
  - **Types of data wrangling:**
  - **New libraries to be used:**
  - **Some challenges we anticipate are:**